kredati/cin301y22/online_learning/2020-04-01-one_last_lecture.md

 * I will be holding regular office hours next week, on Tuesday, April 7.
 Book an appointment, as usual, at https://calendly.com/s-richmond/officehours.
 After that, I will definitely be available for any kind of meeting; just email me and set up an appointment.
 Office hours and other appointments will be norally be conducted on video chat, by Skype; but I will do what I can to use your preferred medium (from voice call [I still have a landline] to the video chat platform of your dreams).
 That said, I will insist on some form of interactivity: please do not plan on using email as a replacement for meeting with me.

 ### Networked life
+This last unit of the course is much more geared towards my current research than much of what we've done.
+It's definitely not film studies in a medium-specific way.

+But it is deeply continuous with the project of film theory across much of its historical span, from the 1920s through the 1980s, and even more recently.

+Film theory in its guise of apparatus theory and after--but also, importantly, in the work of thinkers from the "classical" era, like Walter Benjamin and Theodor Adorno and Max Horkheimer and André Bazin--has been concerned with developing accounts of how the cinema worked as a machine for making up subjects.
+The cinema affects us, often on levels that aren't consciously available.
+It does so politically.
+It teaches us what a person is and how to orient ourselves in the world.
+It teaches us how to live in relation to larger forces.
+For most of the history of film theory, film theorists understood the cinema to be the most important such political technology.

+TV was super important, too.
+But for various reasons, film theory never took television very seriously.

+In 2020, it's clear that the most important political technologies for articulating structures of subjectivity are networked computational media.
+The work from this week--_I Love Alaska_, _Somebody_, _Beacon_, the Galloway and Cohen and Fisher--are all trying to reckon with always-on networked computing as a technology for the production of subjects.

+The most important thing to understand about the material this week is really that it's a version of apparatus theory for a present moment lived now much more in relation to networked computational media than in relation to feature-length narrative.

+The second most important thing to understand about the material this week is that it has a story about how computational media address us that is decisively different than film theory's story about how films address us.